How to budget on a low income: A simple 7-step plan

 Tip: If your income fluctuates, base your budget on the lowest month.

-Goal: Identify non-negotiable living costs.
+Goal: Identify your non-negotiable living expenses.

 What to do: